How do you change permissions on a directory of file?

 Post New Answer View All Answers

-What are the different types of files in linux?
+What are the advantages of arch linux?